dlr-eoc/prosEO/deploy-single-node/README.md

 The `proseo-images` directory may be populated with convenience scripts for these steps (see `proseo-images/README.md`).

 After starting the prosEO control instance two SQL scripts need to be executed.
-First login to the proseo-db container:
+First login to the proseo-db container, either via the Docker Desktop dashboard (and the command `su - postgres`) or from the command line:
 ```
 docker exec -it proseo-proseo-db-1 su - postgres
 ```